CoFH/cofh.github.io/docs/flux-infused-battlewrench/index.md

 degrees.

 ### Wrench
-Like a [crescent hammer](/docs/crescent-hammer/), a charged flux-infused battlewrench can be used to configure, rotate or dismantle blocks.
+A charged flux-infused battlewrench can be used as a [wrench](/docs/wrenches/).
 It consumes 200 RF per use, or 800 RF when empowered.

 ### Enchantments
 A flux-infused battlewrench has an